 Can I link the Backtrack to the SW8 to add two more channels?

 Yes, you can connect the LINK OUT from the SW8 to the JR-2 INPUT on the Backtrack to add an additional two channels to your backing track setup.
 However, since the SW8 was designed to have the standby feature operated via remote, when you put the SW8 into standby mode the mute will engage on the Backtrack.
+Also note that the XLR outputs on the SW8 are mic-level direct box signals, while the Backtrack will have line-level outputs.

 Can I use the Backtrack to switch between two different sources in the studio?